dceglia/fend-project-memory-game/README.md

 ## How To

 The memory game is played by flipping cards over 2 at a time.
 When a match is found those cards remain face up.
 When all cards are face up the player has won and the game has completed.

+## Dependencies

+This page uses the Coda font (can be found here: https://fonts.google.com/specimen/Coda) from Google Fonts and Font Awesome (https://fontawesome.com/) for help with icons.
+Note: I believe Font Awesome has updated to ver.
+5.2.

 ## Contributing